cornwarecjp/fritzcap/README.md

 # Prerequisites

-You need to have Python >= v.
-2.6 installed on your machine.
+You need to have Python 3 installed on your machine.
 Go to http://www.python.org/download/ to find an appropriate download for your system.

 # How to enable/disable call monitoring